D3-J2GWK/D3/README.md

 D3 is very frequently used in conjunction with the <svg> tag and is used to create scalable vector graph images which contain many of the same properties used by the <canvas> tag.
 There is a “height" and "width" attibute that define the dimensions of the element and within the <svg> tags we will be adding one or more <circle> tags, to generalte...well...circles.
 Circles require the “cx”,“cy” and "r" attributes, which determine the coordinates for placement and size of the circle.

+So even without even using D3 one is still able to generate circles using the following lines which has also been included in the template.

 ```javascript
 <svg width="720" height="720">
   <circle cx="40" cy="60" r="10"></circle>